-A tooth extraction (a.k.a. teeth pulling) is the removal of a tooth from the socket in your jawbone.
+A tooth extraction (a.k.a. teeth pulling or tooth removal) is the removal of a tooth from the socket in your jawbone.
 Sometimes, teeth need to be removed for a variety of necessary health reasons.

 Tooth extractions may be required for the following reasons:

 - Damage – The tooth is irreparable through bad cracks, chips that cannot be repaired through fillings or crowns

 - Infection – Occasionally a tooth may become badly infected right to the pulp and cannot be saved through root canal treatment or medications.